Paper Trading

 Some demo accounts do not use exactly up-to-date information but delay it by 15-20 minutes, so the data is not used by competitors.
 Others display fake data, but the main goal remains the same – to get traders ready for Forex trading in the Australian market.
 The tool is very common and used worldwide by brokers on all types of markets – Forex, bonds, stocks trading, commodities trading, option trading etc. Due to the fact there is not real money that’s been put in, it’s often called “Paper money”, “Monopoly money” etc.

-Should You Use Paper Trade In Australia?
+Should You Use Paper Trading in Australia?

 At the end of the day, should first-time traders use paper trading?
 Should they open a demo account before trading in the real market?